Karen has been with the GDA for more than 6 years . Starting as Executive Director, then evolving into the Partnership

-Returning with the family to Guernsey for the European role, Karen had the fortune to meet the amazing Shelaine Green and observe Rob Platts at a local event.
+Returning with the family to Guernsey for the European role, Karen was fortune to meet the amazing Shelaine Green and observe Rob Platts at a local event.
 Motivated by their passion and commitment (plus having a young family) Karen gave up the traveling to work locally in the third sector.

 Karen isn’t shy about stating how hard the last 6 years have been.
 Used to dynamic roles where you can ‘get things done’ it has been frustrating watching the slow progress of the Disability Legislation, Equality Body and other work streams delayed by politics and civil service resource.
-But having met so many amazing members and partners at the GDA and wider third sector she’s committed to ‘Changing attitudes about disability’ and equality more widely.
+But having met so many amazing members and partners at the GDA and within the wider third sector, she’s committed to ‘Changing attitudes about disability’ and equality more widely.

 Karen founded Access for All and Equality Guernsey and is a committee member of the Association of Guernsey Charities